bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

     two different node versions.
-After quickly analyzing the situation, developers encouraged users to temporarily downgrade to the old version of Bitcoin (the version that rejected the large block) and then to upgrade to an [emergency release of Bitcoin Core][bitcoin core 0.8.1] that implemented an soft fork with a temporary block size limit of 500,000 bytes, which was pre-programmed to expire several months later after everyone had a chance to upgrade to the new database engine.
+After quickly analyzing the situation, developers encouraged users to temporarily downgrade to the old version of Bitcoin (the version that rejected the large block) and then to upgrade to an [emergency release][bitcoin core 0.8.1] that implemented a soft fork with a temporary block size limit of 500,000 bytes, which was pre-programmed to expire several months later after everyone had a chance to upgrade to the new database engine.